New Orleans Mission Trip Rates and Seasons

 At Camp Restore – New Orleans we charge a flat per-person rate of $40/night Sunday-Thursday, and $25/night Friday-Saturday for lodging, three meals a day and project coordination.
-These rates reflect a hot breakfast and sack lunch Monday-Friday, dinner Sunday through Thursday and a continental breakfast (cereal, danishes, fruits, etc.) on the weekends.
+These rates reflect a hot breakfast and sack lunch Monday-Friday, dinner Sunday through Thursday and a continental breakfast (cereal, coffee) on the weekends.

-We offer special rates for groups coordinating their work through other organizations.
-Please inquire when booking your group.
+We offer special rates for groups coordinating their work through other organizations, so if you’re thinking this direction, please inquire when booking your group.

 Payment and Transfer Policies